NOAA-EMC/bufr-query/docs/python_api.rst

 As opposed to dealing with the low level components (bufr.QuerySet, bufr.File, bufr.ResultSet) directly the example makes use of the bufr.Parser, bufr.DataContainer, and bufr.IodaEncoder components.
-The :ref:`BUFR Mapping YAML File` defines the queries and mapping to the resulting ObsGroup object in its **bufr** and **ioda** sections.
+The :ref:`Mapping YAML File` defines the queries and mapping to the resulting ObsGroup object in its **bufr** and **ioda** sections.

 The basic steps involved are: